andrey-zherikov/argparse/README.md

 ### Command

 `Command` UDA provides few customizations that affect help text.
-It can be used for top-level command and subcommands
+It can be used for **top-level command** and **subcommands**.

 - Program name (i.e. the name of top-level command) and subcommand name can be provided to `Command` UDA as a parameter.
-  If program name is not provided then `Runtime.args[0]` is used.
+  If program name is not provided then `Runtime.args[0]` (a.k.a. `argv[0]` from `main` function) is used.
 If subcommand name is not provided then the name of the type that represents the command is used.
 - `Usage` - allows custom usage text.
 By default, the parser calculates the usage message from the arguments it contains but this can be overridden with `Usage` call.
 If the custom text contains `%(PROG)` then it will be replaced by the command/program name.
 - `Description` - used to provide a description of what the command/program does and how it works.
 In help messages, the description is displayed between the usage string and the list of the command arguments.
-- `ShortDescription` - used to provide a brief description of what the command/program does.
-It is displayed in "Available commands" section on help screen of the parent command.
+- `ShortDescription` - used to provide a brief description of what the subcommand does.
+It is applicable to subcommands only and is displayed in "Available commands" section on help screen of the parent command.
 - `Epilog` - custom text that is printed after the list of the arguments.

 `Usage`, `Description`, `ShortDescription` and `Epilog` modifiers take either `string` or `string delegate()` value -